REGEN-HALOGEN/ParseX/README.md

 The API will be available at `http://localhost:8000`

 ## Web Interface
-The web interface provides an easy way to:
+The Streamlit web interface provides an easy way to:
-- Upload documents
+- Upload documents (PNG, JPG, JPEG, PDF, DOCX)
 - View extracted text
 - See named entities and key phrases
 - Get text summaries